bitcoinclassic/documentation/howto/installing_bitcoin_classic.md

 There are two software packages which you can install:

 - bitcoin-qt, the graphical client
-- bitcoind, the headless client (usually run as a daemon)
+- bitcoind, the headless client (usually run as a daemon, or service)

-You can install either or both of these with
+You can install either or both of these with:

     sudo apt-get install bitcoin-qt
     sudo apt-get install bitcoind

 They can also be installed together (although only one of them can be run at a time).
 After installation, you should have the respective binary package installed in `/usr/bin/`

 ###Installing on generic Linux